Do not hesitage to give us a call. We are an expert team and we are happy to help you.

 When arranging flights do remember we leave Victoria Falls in Zimbabwe on the first day of the safari so arrive a day or two early to allow time to see the spectacular Victoria Falls and enjoy some of the many adventure sports on offer including white water rafting, the gorge swing and a sunset cruise.
 The truck arrives in The Falls 3 days prior to departure and you are more than welcome to join us during this time.

-Optionals: Evening game drives in Etosha, Himba tribe visit.
+Optionals: Evening game drives in Etosha, tribe visit, evening game drives in Etosha National Park.

 Africat Carnivore care, Spitzkoppe bushcamp